Bleeder resistor: Failure

 The failure of a bleeder resistor prevents the discharge of the capacitors, resulting in dangerous voltages being retained for many days.
 This is one of several reasons for the typical warning on most equipment: "Warning – No user-serviceable parts inside".
-An un-suspecting user may get an electrical shock from opened equipment due to failure of a bleeder resistor, or the common practice of not fitting them, long after the device has been turned off or unplugged.
+An unsuspecting user may get an electrical shock from opened equipment due to failure of a bleeder resistor, or the common practice of not fitting them, long after the device has been turned off or unplugged.

 Safe design suggests mounting a bleeder close to a dangerous capacitor, ideally directly to the capacitor terminals, and not through any connectors, so that it is difficult to disconnect the bleeder accidentally.
 Some safety capacitors have built-in capacitor discharge resistors.

 Despite the presence of a bleeder, it is wise to prove that any potentially dangerous capacitors are discharged, perhaps by shorting their terminals (or through a suitable low discharge resistance for high energy capacitors), before working on any circuit.